lkleinert/Capstone-Crop-Swap-Frontend/README.md

 * Search for garden produce by zipcode
 * Filter searches by crops available
-* Create profile to post/edit and message about a user's own and other users' produce
+* Create user profiles to post, update and delete available produce
+* Message other users and inquire about their available produce

 ## Dependencies